Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Message on Johnson & Johnson vaccines:

-April 23, 2021: Today, both the CDC and FDA approved continued use of the Johnson & Johnson (J&J) vaccine after extensive review by the Advisory Committee on Immunization Practices’ (ACIP).
-Marin County Public Health is making plans to resume use of the Johnson & Johnson vaccine once the Western States Scientific Safety Review committee completes its own evaluation.
+September 3, 2021: On April 23, both the CDC and FDA approved the continued use of the Johnson & Johnson (J&J) vaccine after extensive review by the Advisory Committee on Immunization Practices’ (ACIP).
+Marin County Public Health has resumed use of the Johnson & Johnson vaccine after Western States Scientific Safety Review committee completed its own evaluation.
 We concur with ACIP’s findings that the benefits of the J&J vaccine far outweigh the risks and that we can continue to administer this life-saving vaccine safely.

-To date, Marin County Public Health has administered just over 1,000 doses of the J&J vaccine to Marin residents with no reported cases of blood clots.
-This type of adverse reaction is extremely rare with 15 reported cases nationwide out of 6.8 million doses administered.
+As of September 1st, 2021, Marin County Public Health has administered nearly 13,000 doses of the J&J vaccine to Marin residents with zero reports of blood clots.
+This type of adverse reaction is extremely rare with 28 reported cases (as of May, 2021) nationwide out of about 14 million doses administered (14 million as of August, 2021).
 COVID-19 vaccine safety is a top priority for us.
 We will continue to monitor the situation and look to the CDC for any additional future guidance.

 The J&J vaccine is a valuable tool in our vaccination toolkit for reaching our highest risk populations where administering a two-shot regimen may be challenging.
 In addition, many Marin residents have requested the J&J vaccine because of the “one-and-done” ease of the product.
-While we do not have sufficient supply on hand to offer immediate, wide-spread access to the J&J vaccine, we look forward to offering it to our residents very soon.
-In the meantime, please review our frequently asked questions for more information about the J&J vaccine.
+Although this vaccine is not grand supply in Marin compared to its counterpart, Pfizer, J&J is widely available in numerous locations throughout our community.
+Please consult our Vaccine Finder for a clinic near you.
+Additionally, please review our frequently asked questions for more information about the J&J vaccine.

 The public is encouraged to get vaccinated as soon as possible.
 All vaccines are proven to be highly effective at preventing hospitalization or death from COVID-19.
 The longer you wait to get vaccinated, the greater the risk of contracting COVID-19.